Prit-31/Cyber-Security-Google/Course 5/README.md

 ---

-## 📁 What’s in This Repo
-This folder contains:
-- 🗂️ **Notes:** Summaries and key concepts from each module
-- 🗂️ **Diagrams:** Visuals of how assets, threats, and vulnerabilities interact
-- 🗂️ **Practical Exercises:** Example worksheets and practice tasks
-- 🗂️ **Resources:** Links to additional readings and tools

----

 ## 🧩 Key Takeaway
 Understanding the relationships between assets, threats, and vulnerabilities is critical for designing effective security controls and managing risk.